 In the beginning, we had many high-level stories like “Sign in”, “Search”, etc. Usually, they’re called epics.
-But we created them as stories in Jira, which means I counted them on the graphics.
+But we created them as stories in Jira, which means I counted them on the graphs.

 We had many meetings to discover and create new stories for the epics.
 PO asked developers “What do we need to implement sign-in?”.
-Developers were telling details of implementation: “We need to integrate with Google to provide google sign”.
+Developers were telling details of implementation: “We need to integrate Google SDK to provide google sign-in”.
 PO created new stories for the discovered details.

 2 weeks of development